sbt/sbt/src/sphinx/faq.rst

 projects.
 This change ensures that only one version of a library appears on a classpath.

-Use `last update` to view the debugging output for the last `update` run.
+Use `last update` to view the debugging output for the last :key:`update` run.
 Use `show update` to view a summary of files comprising managed classpaths.